TwoFistedJustice/square-pie/docs/square_catalog_object_classes_table.md

 Have the top level class make the request and set certain properties Then have the lower level classes contribute the rest

-BECAUSE the upsert features are primarily designed to work with BATCHES\
-: we will have to create the Objects, add them to an array and send that array as a property on the upsert command
+BECAUSE the upsert features are primarily designed to work with BATCHES we will have to create the Objects, add them to an array and send that array as a property on the upsert command

 #### **Argument Against:**